New COVID origins data point to raccoon dogs in China market - WBBJ TV

 New COVID origins data point to raccoon dogs in China market

-BEIJING (AP) — Genetic material collected at a Chinese market near where the first human cases of COVID-19 were identified show raccoon dog DNA comingled with the virus, suggesting the pandemic may have originated from animals, not a lab, international experts say.
+BEIJING (AP) — Genetic material collected at a Chinese market near where the first human cases of COVID-19 were identified show raccoon dog DNA comingled with the virus, adding evidence to the theory that the virus originated from animals, not from a lab, international experts say.

-Other experts have not yet verified their analysis, which has yet to appear in a peer-reviewed journal.
-How the coronavirus began sickening people remains uncertain.
-The sequences will have to be matched to the genetic record of how the virus evolved to see which came first.

 “These data do not provide a definitive answer to how the pandemic began, but every piece of data is important to moving us closer to that answer,” World Health Organization Director-General Tedros Adhanom Ghebreyesus said Friday.